 Supplies and Materials

-To make a similar bow tie, you will need:
+To make a dress shirt dog bow tie using recycled shirt cuffs, you will need:

 - Salvaged French cuffs from old shirts